anas-rz/k3-node/README.md

   <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/>
 </a>

-> [!IMPORTANT]
-> Due to current Keras limitations, `k3_node` only supports
-> operations on dense adjacency matrix.
-Support to sparse adjacency
-> matrix will be added as soon as Keras adds support for sparse operations
-> (Or I may add support for multibackend sparse ops myself using torch-sparse,
-> jax.sparse, tf.sparse) after making the current framework tested and stable
+[!IMPORTANT] > Due to current Keras limitations, k3_node only supports > operations on dense adjacency matrix.
+Support to sparse adjacency > matrix will be added as soon as Keras adds support for sparse operations > (Or I may add support for multibackend sparse ops myself using torch-sparse, > jax.sparse, tf.sparse) after making the current framework tested and stable.

 # What's Included: